upta/pubsub/README.md

 # PubSub .Net [![Build status](https://ci.appveyor.com/api/projects/status/q228h98xg9905ghc)](https://ci.appveyor.com/project/upta/pubsub)

-An extremely light-weight, easy to use PCL pub/sub library
+An extremely light-weight, easy to use .Net pub/sub library

 ### The idea
 * Provide the ability to do de-coupled communitcation without having to include some large (and often opinionated) framework when all you want is pubsub